 What Canadian perennials not to cut back in fall

-A few perennials which should not be cut during the fall include Sedums, Butterfly Bushes, Coneflowers, Black-Eyed Susans, and Ornamental Grasses.
+A few perennials that should not be cut during the fall include Sedums, Butterfly Bushes, Coneflowers, Black-Eyed Susans, and Ornamental Grasses.

 Is July too late to prune lilacs?